-In Bauchi, teaching and teacher performance evaluations are regularly conducted, but student achievement data is not used to inform instruction.
-Bauchi has not participated in any assessments of student learning at any level (international, national, or sub-national).
-In comparison, top-performing systems conduct regular national or sub-national assessments of student learning.
-In Bauchi, participation in both internal and external evaluations is mandatory for all public school teachers.
-Internal evaluations occur regularly (daily, weekly, per term), while external evaluations occur at least once every 5 years when the school is evaluated.
-Evaluations in Bauchi rely on 5 or more sources and use at least 3 out of the following criteria to assess teaching: teacher knowledge, classroom practices, student background and student learning.
-In Bauchi, no teachers failed their last round of external evaluations.
+In Anambra, there are some student achievement data to inform teaching and teacher performance evaluations are regularly conducted, but the use of student achievement data could be strengthened.
+In 2003, Anambra participated in the Monitoring of Learning Assesssment, an international assessment of student learning.
+Unlike top-performing systems, Anambra does not conduct regular national or subnational assessments of student learning.
+However, teacher performance evaluations are regularly conducted.
+Participation in both internal and external evaluations is mandatory for all public school teachers.
+Internal evaluations occur regularly (daily, weekly, and per term), while external evaluations occur at least once a year.
+Evaluations in Anambra rely on five or more sources and use at least three out of the following criteria to assess teaching: teacher knowledge, classroom practices, student background and student learning.
+In Anambra at least five percent of teachers failed their last round of external evaluations.
 Further, it is possible to track teachers over time.

-7. Supporting Teachers to Improve Instruction
+Goal 7: Supporting Teachers to Improve Instruction: